asharanjith/Capstone-Project-1/README.md

 # First-Capstone-Project

 This is the first capstone project to be created.
-The design is similar to that of the [Cindy-Shin-in-Behance](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)
+The design is similar to that of
+[Cindy-Shin-in-Behance](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)

 ##- Major languages: HTML, CSS, JavaScript